meiyi1986/vuw-ecco/content/authors/zxhuang/_index.md

 ---
 # Display name
-title: Xingsi Xue
+title: Zhixing Huang
-weight: 10
+# weight: -1

 # Username (this should match the folder name)
 authors:
-  - xsxue
+  - zxhuang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Postdoctoral Research Fellow
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: